djordje200179/Niski/README.md

 # Niski

-The combination of several university assignments into a functional whole project.
+This system combines several university assignments into a functional whole project.
-This project combines FPGA design, low-level programming, and system programming.
+It integrates FPGA design, low-level programming, and system programming.
-The goal of this project is to create a programmable microcontroller that can run any multithreaded program and communicate with the outside world.
+The ultimate objective of this project is to develop a programmable microcontroller capable of running any multithreaded program while also facilitating communication with the outside world."

 ## Hardware
 For this project Cyclone IV EP4CE6E22C8 FPGA development board was used: